My English Language Journey

 • I could fulfill my potential

 Once I realized that speaking English well could take me places, I started to look beyond school.
 I experimented with non-traditional methods to improve my English language skills and committed to improving how I spoke and how others understood me.
 One of my favorite shows at that time was Fresh Prince of Bel-Air.
-I liked the show for many reasons: it was funny; it was engaging; it was instructive, and most of all, it had a ton of expressions that I didn’t know.
+I liked the show for several reasons: it was funny; it was engaging; it was instructive, and most of all, it had a ton of expressions that I didn’t know.
 I could follow the story well enough to make sense of the dialogue.
 I took a notepad and scribbled almost every word and phrase that I didn’t know using the closed caption option in the tv settings.
 I figured if I wanted to learn English, learning only what was taught in school alone wouldn’t be enough.
 I realized that: Vocabulary and grammar are not enough to gain fluency and proficiency in any language.

 In addition to watching tv shows, I wasn’t afraid to make mistakes when I spoke.
 I spoke whenever and to whomeverI could so that I could practice my English.
 I got my hands on as many books as I could find, I watched documentaries and movies.
 I asked teachers and friends for feedback.
 I wrote whenever I could.
 I believed that I would eventually speak like a native speaker.
 It would just be a matter of time.
 I still have essays I wrote in my English as a second language class with misspellings, missing words, and bad grammar.
 To get better, I knew I needed to keep going.
 I realized that: Learning another language requires a variety of immersive actions and a high degree of intense effort.

 Just how much immersion is needed to learn a language varies, but for me I was learning English in class, learning it at home, learning it by speaking with friends, learning it as I was teaching others to speak it.
 I was reading children’s books that were below comprehension level, watching the news, listening to the radio, listening to music.
 In other words, I did everything I could think of to expose myself to the language.
-What I learned is: The more ways you can expose yourself to a language, the quicker you’ll become proficient
+What I learned is: The more ways you can expose yourself to a language, the quicker you’ll become proficient.

 Once I started feeling more comfortable speaking English, I started volunteering in school activities where I was given responsibilities.
 I signed up to do morning announcements in my video production class.
 I went way outside of my comfort zone to do something I knew would push me to improve my English language skills.
 I practiced and practiced and worked hard on enunciating my words in addition to working on my accent.
-That period helped me understand: To accelerate your ability to speak English, participate in an activity or work on a project that requires you to communicate solely in English
+That period helped me understand: To accelerate your ability to speak English, participate in an activity or work on a project that requires you to communicate solely in English.

 I went from being a timid student in middle school to being the master of ceremonies at my high school graduation where I was in the top 1% of my class.
 I graduated from two of the most prestigious universities in the world—Harvard University and Columbia University.
 I earned a masters’ degree in instructional technology and media, published articles in newspapers and scientific journals, worked in the corporate world, and worked as a consultant on some significant research projects.